uhasker/getting-things-done-in-next-js/src/chapter1/03-arrays-and-objects.md

 ### Using `const` with Arrays and Objects

-There is often confusion regarding the use of `const` with arrays and objects.
+There is often some confusion regarding the use of `const` with arrays and objects.

 For example, it seems strange that you can change the elements of a `const` array: